 Meter management

-The meter section tracks all metering changes associated with the electrical work, supporting up to 8 meters per job.When replacing meters, add both the old meter (status: “Removed”) and new meter (status: “Installed”) to maintain complete installation records.
+The meter section tracks all metering changes associated with the electrical work, supporting up to 8 meters per job.Adding and managing meters

 Add meters